pedrogerum/forecasting/README.md

 ## Repository Structure

-- **`MDN-LGBM-NHITS forecasting_bike.ipynb`**: A Jupyter Notebook providing the code demonstration of the N-HiTS + MDN framework on the Bike Sharing dataset, as well as computing its benchmarks.
+- **`MDN_LGBM_NHITS_bike.ipynb`**: A Jupyter Notebook providing the code demonstration of the N-HiTS + MDN framework on the Bike Sharing dataset, as well as computing its benchmarks.
 - **`MDN-LGBM-NHITS_Electricity.ipynb`**: A Jupyter Notebook containing the full, archival code to reproduce the experiments on the Electricity Load Diagrams dataset.
 - **`requirements.txt`**: A list of Python packages for setting up a local environment.
 - **`bike_raw.csv`**: Bike Dataset.
-- **`electricity_results.csv`**: Resulting files for the numbers used in the paper for the electricity dataset.
+- **`electricity_results.zip`**: Resulting files for the numbers used in the paper for the electricity dataset.
+Contains several csv files with intermediate steps and final metrics for all benchmark models and the MDN + NiTS model.

 ## Software Requirements
 - Python 3.8+